suranjit231/PostAway-Api-project/README.md

-E-commerce API
+Postify API
-This project provides the backend API for the Postaway Application, an e-commerce platform.
+This project provides the backend API for the Postaway Application, an social-media platform.
 It offers various endpoints for user authentication, post management, likes, and comments on posts.

 Authentication
 Signin